asaddi/llm-model-filter/README.md

 All matching models will then be prefixed with `my_arbitrary_prefix/`, e.g. `my_arbitrary_prefix/some_model`

 The proxied endpoints `/v1/chat/completions`, `/v1/completions`, and `/v1/embeddings` expect the received `model` parameter to be prefixed in a similar manner.
 (But it won't be the end of the world if it isn't.
-Just bear in mind routing decisions may be based off the prefix and `model` params that lack a prefix will be unroutable...)
+Just bear in mind routing decisions may be based off the prefix in the future and `model` params that lack a prefix will be unroutable...)

 ## License